Poolside (band): Heat (2017)

 On June 20, 2017, Poolside released their second album Heat.
 On Heat, the band "kept the same core ideas and expanded the pallet [they] worked with – the instruments, percussions, tempos, sounds, etc – but [they] definitely turned up the heat a bit more on some songs with more upbeat tempos, spread out into some more lush electronic vibes, and [they] didn’t shy away from our more guitar based influences that were mostly hiding on the first album."
 The band performed album track "Everything Goes" for the first time at Outside Lands in San Francisco on August 11, 2018.

 Low Season (2020)

-On February 7, 2020, Poolside released their third album Low Season.
+On February 7, 2020, Poolside released their third album, Low Season.
 It was preceded by the singles "Can't Stop Your Lovin' (feat.
 Panama)" and "Around The Sun (feat.
 Amo Amo)", the latter of which was named a "Song You Need To Know" by Rolling Stone.
 Low Season is the first Poolside album produced solely by Jeffrey Paradise following the departure of Filip Nikolic in 2017.
 In 2020, Poolside also released a cover of the Grateful Dead's "Shakedown Street" to mark the 25th anniversary of Jerry Garcia's passing.

 High Season (2021)

-On May 28, 2021, Poolside released their fourth album High Season.
-The album is an up-tempo, celebratory companion record to 2020's more introspective Low Season, a loose collection of new original collaborations as well as remixes and reworks of previously released Poolside songs.
-The album features an impressive list of collaborators, including L'Impératrice, DRAMA, Todd Edwards, Miami Horror, NEIL FRANCES, and more.
+On May 28, 2021, Poolside released their fourth album, High Season.
+The album features collaborators such as L'Impératrice, DRAMA, Todd Edwards, Miami Horror, and NEIL FRANCES.